enviodev/messari-subgraphs-feature-analysis/README.md

-# Subgraphs Feature Analysis
+# Messari Subgraphs Feature Analysis

-This repository contains the code analysed, the data used and information generated, and the scripts to analyse messari subgraphs and their features used.
+This repository contains scripts for analyzing various features and patterns in Messari subgraphs.

 ## Protocol Validation Script